kashi618/Atlas-of-Thoughts/College/Programming/Functions - C.md

 ```
 - In c, you can only return a SINGLE piece of data.
 - Older programming standards have parameters with a named variable.
 Nowadays, it is redundant. meow(int var1)  -> meow(int)

+- You dont need to add the variable name on line 4

 ## Multiple Parameter Functions
 ```c showLineNumbers {}